How to Recover from Edibles

 Chances are, you’ll get more restful sleep.
 That’s what many of the Canadians we talked to for this symptom of being too high on the edibles guide told us.

 And this makes a lot of sense.
 After all, CBD and THC edibles help relieve physical pains and discomfort, stress and fatigue and effectively manage insomnia.
-So unless you mix other substances like prescription medication, recreational drugs or alcohol and caffeine before and after taking your favourite CBD and THC edibles, the answer to this question is entirely predictable.
+So unless you mix other substances like prescription medication, recreational drugs or alcohol and caffeine before and after taking your favorite CBD and THC edibles, the answer to this question is entirely predictable.

 Can I Get Addicted to Edibles?